braze-inc/braze-docs/_docs/_partners/message_personalization/localization/transifex.md

 # About Transifex

-Transifex enables robust localization across your user base, no matter the language.
-The Transifex and Braze integration leverage Connected Content allowing you to automate translation freeing up your teams to focus on delivering brilliant customer experiences.
+> Transifex enables robust localization across your user base, no matter the language.

+The Transifex and Braze integration leverage Connected Content, allowing you to include a source string in your messages instead of lines of language-based conditional formatting.
+This, in turn, automates translation and frees up your teams to focus on delivering brilliant customer experiences.

 ## Prerequisites